EnviroMail 127 Australia - Microbial Diversity Profiling via NGS

 Water Industry Applications

-Bacterial diversity profiling can be applied to all water, sewage, soil & sludge matrices.
+Bacterial diversity profiling can be applied to all water, sewage, soil and sludge matrices.
 Extracted genomic DNA can be submitted for comprehensive examination of microbial diversity.
 Some of the water industry related applications are:

 Microbial Diversity Profiling Analysis